FHYAA Coach Code of Conduct and Ethics

 Fort Hunt Youth Athletic Association

 Infractions of this Code shall be brought to the attention of the senior official of the sport concerned, the Board of Directors, or the President, for consideration and appropriate action, in written form, except in unusual circumstances in which an oral report is clearly more appropriate.

-The conduct, performance, dress, mannerisms and language of each adult associated with FHYAA (whether as a board member, parent, official, umpire, referee, manager, coach, spectator, or in other capacity) should be entirely above reproach during any FHYAA activity.
+The conduct, performance, dress, mannerisms, and language of each adult associated with FHYAA (whether as a board member, parent, official, umpire, referee, manager, coach, spectator, or in another capacity) should be entirely above reproach during any FHYAA activity.

 Tobacco in any form, alcohol, or other drugs, is prohibited in playing areas, benches, and dugouts.
 Use of, or actions which cause suspicion of being under the influence of these or other illegal substances, shall be grounds for ejection from the game or require vacation of the premises